-- Read and understand all safety labels, operator's guide and watch your safety DVD before operation.
-Operator's guide is located either in the passenger seat or under the driver's seat.
-To access guide under driver's seat, pull front of seat cushion then pull tab to unlock seat (if applicable, passenger's seat needs to be removed first). - Get familiar with your vehicle.
+Read and understand all safety Read and universiting an earlier, labels, locate and read operator's guide and watch the safety video using the QR code link or visit Ski-Doo web site before operation.

+- · Get familiar with your vehicle.
 Inexperienced riders may overlook risks and be surprised by vehicle's specific behavior and terrain conditions.
-Ride slowly. - Excessive speed and reckless driving can kill! - ALWAYS adjust your speed according to snow conditions and circumstances. - Steering control and braking ability may be reduced on hard-pack snow, ice or roads.
-Reduce speed & allow more space to stop or turn. - Respect laws on minimum operator age.
-Manufacturer recommends a minimum operating age of 16 years old. - Never open side panels or hood while engine is running or if vehicle is in motion.
+Ride slowly. - · Excessive speed and reckless driving can kill!
+ALWAYS adjust your speed according to snow conditions and circumstances. - · Steering control and braking ability may be reduced on hard-pack snow, ice or roads.
+Reduce speed & allow more space to stop or - · Respect laws on minimum operator age.
+Manufacturer recommends a minimum operating age of 16 years old. - · Never open side panels or hood while engine is running or if vehicle is in motion.
 Ensure to remove DESS key before opening those.